czctus/czctus/README.md

 ### javascript (node.js specifically)
-experience: 2 years (mid-level developer) i've worked on several api's, discord bots, and various misc projects.
+experience: 2 years (mid-level developer) i've worked on several api's, discord bots, and various misc projects. i use typescript in most of my recent projects, but im still not great at it.

 ### lua/luau
-experience: 5 years (senior developer) i am highly familiar with the language, working on several modules and games.
+experience: 5 years (senior developer) i am highly familiar with the language, working on several modules and games. i have made myself extremely familiar with the type system.

 ### csharp
 experience: 1 year (mid-level developer)